terequell/diploma/README.md

 3) in different tab - make frontend (it launchs service in watch mode)

 I implemented DB backup to remote server when i actively was developing the project.
-Unfotnunately, i lost the DB dump, but if you're interested, i can try to searh it in my disk.
+Unfortunately, i lost the DB dump, but if you're interested, i can try to searh it in my disk.

 _________________________________________________________________________